kipe/fmi/README.md

 print(f.observations())
 ```

 Another way to set the API key and place is by setting them in environment variables FMI_APIKEY and FMI_PLACE.
-I know this is a bit unconventional, but works great with Docker.
 After setting the environment variables, you can use the library without "any" initialization:
 ```
 from fmi import FMI